-The details behind the creation of The Elder differ depending on who you talk to.
-Some say that Bill Aucoin was the first to pitch the "concept album" idea.
-Others claim that Simmons and Stanley came up with it, in the misguided hope that such a project might finally garner them some respect from the mainstream rock critics who had continually ignored or belittled the band.
-Ace Frehley maintains that he immediately thought Elder was a bad idea and said so, but he was outvoted by Simmons and Stanley and ended up working on the disc under protest.
+The origins of The Elder concept differ greatly, depending on who you talk to.
+Some say that Aucoin was the first to pitch the "concept album" idea.
+Others claim that Simmons and Stanley came up with it, with the misguided hope that such a project might finally garner them some respect from the mainstream rock critics who had continually belittled the band.
+Ace Frehley thought Elder was a bad idea and said so, but he was outvoted by Simmons and Stanley and ended up working on the disc under protest.
 (Eric Carr, being the newest KISS member, didn't have any say in the band's business matters.)

-Despite what 30 years of fanboy hatred might have you believe, The Elder really isn't that bad of an album - it simply doesn't sound anything like a KISS album.
-It's certainly their most musically adventurous offering, and contains more than a few surprisingly listenable tracks.
-If nothing else you've got to give KISS some props for going so far out of their comfort zone like this, even if the end results are a mixed bag.
+The Elder really isn't that bad, it just doesn't sound much like KISS.
+It's certainly their most musically adventurous offering, and contains more than a few listenable tracks.
+If nothing else, you've got to give KISS some props for going so far out of their comfort zone.

-Music from The Elder might have worked -- note I said might -- if KISS had injected the proceedings with some of their trademark high-energy, comic book camp.
+Music from The Elder might have worked if KISS had injected some of their trademark high-energy, comic book camp.
 Unfortunately, the whole album is so morose and stone-faced serious that things eventually lapse into unintentional comedy.
 I mean, when Stanley is singing lines like "On a mountain high somewhere/where only heroes dare/stand the stallion and the mare" (from the fluffy "Odyssey"), you can't help but laugh.
-Throughout the album you can practically hear Simmons and Stanley saying "Please like us, Mr. Rolling Stone Critic, sir!
-We can be deep 'n' serious 'n' artsy, too!
-We even got Lou Reed to help us write "A World Without Heroes" and "Mr. Blackwell!"
-You guys LOVE Lou Reed!
-PLEEEEASE LIKE US!"...

 The Legacy of "The Elder"